DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 the coordinates of reference points in the distorted space and their positions in the undistorted space, correspondingly.
-Reference points can be extracted using an acquired image of a `calibration object <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=7501>`_ giving a line or dot-pattern image (Figs. 1,2), which is distorted.
+Reference points can be extracted using an acquired image of a `calibration object <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=7501>`_ giving a line or dot-pattern image (:numref:`fig_5`), which is distorted.
 Using conditions that lines of these points must be straight, equidistant, parallel, or perpendicular one can estimate the locations of these reference-points in the undistorted space with high-accuracy.